jaspreet1313/jaspreet-daily_blog/README.md

 <h3 align='center'>Asset Module</h3>
 <p align="justify">  Today I am done with the course scheduling.
 Now I am exploring the
 asset module as it was assigned to me the other day.
-Asset: In ERPNext, We can maintain fixed asset records for Company assets like computers, furniture, cars, etc. and manage their depreciations, sale.
+Asset: We can maintain fixed asset records for Company assets like computers, furniture, cars, etc. and manage their depreciations, sale.
 It is any valuable item owned by a company.
 Asset category: Asset Category based on the type of assets.
 For example, all desktops and laptops can be part of an Asset Category named 'Electronic Equipments'.

 Types of assets: